milesmcc/shynet/GUIDE.md

 ---

+## Staying Updated
+**If you install Shynet, you should strongly consider enabling notifications when new versions are released.** You can do this under the "Watch" tab on GitHub (above).
+This will ensure that you are notified when new versions are available, some of which may be security updates.
+(Shynet will never automatically update itself.)

 ## Installation

 Installation of Shynet is easy!
 Follow the [Basic Installation](#basic-installation) guide below if you'd like to run Shynet over HTTP or if you are going to be running it over HTTPS through a reverse proxy.
 If you'd like to run Shynet over HTTPS without a reverse proxy, skip ahead to [Installation with SSL](#installation-with-ssl) instead.